First time I’ve read about Atlantic Power at Divestor blog.

 On August 10, 2020, I’ve bought my first little batch at C$2.63/share, then I’ve bought much more in December, bringing my average cost to C$2.59.

-In my understanding the timing was perfect, as ATP share price fell from ~C$3.00-3.30 to ~C$2.50-2.80 because of covid, even though management mentioned that they have no material impact because of a pandemic:
+According to my research, the timing was perfect, as ATP share price fell from ~C$3.00-3.30 to ~C$2.50-2.80 because of covid, even though management mentioned that they have no material impact because of a pandemic:

 As highlighted on Page 4 of the presentation, our safety performance numbers have improved as a result of continued focus on this critical area with 2 recordable incidents year-to-date, down from 7 a year ago.
 We are continuing to manage well through the pandemic.
 To date, we have not experienced a material impact on our business or on our plant operations.